becauselol/TAE2022Team17Submission/README.md

 The code will be unlikely to train the exact same model.
 Hence, it has been saved to the following google drive link: https://drive.google.com/drive/folders/1pYDICEycH1HJ9Gt0k-631kLjDyp7afkM?usp=sharing

+To reproduce the results, the model can be loaded to make the predictions.

 ## Github
 The code can also be viewed via Github: https://github.com/becauselol/TAE2022Team17Submission